 You can usually get free legal advice from an insurance law expert so that you know your rights before you talk to your company, rather than after it is too late.

 Long-term disability lawyers who take on these insurance bad faith cases have to evaluate them carefully beforehand.
 These cases are usually taken on a percentage or contingency fee with the lawyer advancing all the costs.
 The cases had better be good ones or the lawyer will soon be out of business.

 Therefore, a great deal of time is spent giving free legal analysis to insureds, whether a case is ever filed or not.
 Use this to your advantage to get free advice regarding your claim.
 Make certain that the lawyer you are getting the advice from is truly an expert in this field.
-Seek a referral to a specialist from a lawyer friend, and question the attorney thoroughly before relying on his or her options.
 Obviously you should make sure that the expert insurance lawyer does not specialize in representing insurance companies.